openmobilityfoundation/mobility-data-specification/modes/delivery-robots.md

 ### Journey Attributes

-The `journey_attributes` array is not used in this mode.
+The `journey_attributes` object is not used in this mode.

 [Top][toc]